10 Global Websites Using PHP in 2025: The Power and Potential of PHP

 PHP’s Lightning Speed Performance Helps To Retain Customers

-Unfortunately, the human attention span lasts only around6-8 seconds, and if the website’s databases are slow, users will quickly exit and be left with a bad impression.
+Unfortunately, the human attention span is limited to around 6-8 seconds.
+If a website’s databases are slow, users will quickly exit, leaving a bad impression.

 PHP Speed Comparison